 The Academy is a signatory of the San Francisco Declaration of Research Assessment (DORA) and our Panel members and peer reviewers are requested not to use journal-based metrics, such as Journal Impact Factors, as a surrogate measure of the quality of individual research articles.
 In your application, we ask you to highlight three of your publications and outline their significance and your role in these studies.
 This question is intended to promote thorough consideration of the content of a publication or other research output, rather than the impact factor of the journal it is published in.

 For more information on all the concordats we support, please visit our Concordats page.

 Open Access policy

-The Academy’s mission is to promote medical science and its translation into benefits for society.
+The Academy’s mission is to create an open and progressive research sector to improve the health of people everywhere.
 We believe that unrestricted online access to scientific publications for all - Open Access - supports this ambition.
 Awardees are required to:

 - Where possible, awardees should seek to retain copyright.
 Adopting a Creative Commons Attribution (CC-BY) license is recommended as it enables re-use of publications via text- and data-mining.

 Please read the Academy’s Open Access policy for more information.

 In line with our Open Access Policy, we are supportive of our researchers publishing their research in Open Access Journals and platforms, for example on the recently launched Health Open Research, which publishes a broad range of peer reviewed and non-peer reviewed article types, including study protocols, case reports, clinical practice articles, policy and position statements, policy briefs, meeting and conference materials and full papers.
 For more information on journal Open Access routes, visit the Europe PMC website and the RoMEO Journals database.